GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 - Teams building and deploying software can submit SBOMs when new versions are deployed.
 - You can manually list dependencies for legacy systems.

-Using Dependency-Track helps you to monitor and respond to vulnerabilites in components in your systems.
+Using Dependency-Track helps you to monitor and respond to vulnerabilities in components in your systems.
 [Using components with known vulnerabilities](https://owasp.org/www-project-top-ten/2017/A9_2017-Using_Components_with_Known_Vulnerabilities) is one of the [top 10 web application security risks](https://owasp.org/www-project-top-ten/) identified by the Open Web Application Security Project (OWASP).
 If you have an inventory of components in use across your environment, then you can use resources such as the